 Identify the size of mailboxes and the number of items in mailboxes that you will migrate to Office 365 (consider mailbox size and item count and available network bandwidth).

 - Identify existing business-related content that needs to be migrated

 Decide which files, folders, and other content need to be moved.
 If you plan to migrate Office templates, be aware that upgrading your Office client could lead to file format changes and issues when trying to launch built-in macros in a template.

 - Learn about different options for user identity and account provisioning

 Office 365 provides several mechanisms to add employees to the service and manage user accounts.

 - Define your email coexistence strategy

-Email coexistence is a key feature offered by Office 365.
-For companies with Exchange Server environments, email coexistence allows a connection to be established between the on-premises environment and Exchange Online.
+For companies with Exchange Server environments, Exchange online migration project plans are made easy by email coexistence, a key feature offered by Office 365.
+Email coexistence allows a connection to be established between the on-premises environment and Exchange Online.